Macmachi/kasland/README.md

 - Positive community energy balance required for zkaspa production
 - Strategic management of energy production and consumption

-### Building Limitations 🚫
-- Restrictions on certain building types to maintain game balance

 ## Community and Transparency 🌐

 ### Open Source Development 💻
-- Game code is open source, allowing community participation in development
+- Game code is open source, allowing community to review the code
 - Community members can contribute to the game's growth and improvement

 ### Multisig Wallet 🔐
 - Game wallet is multi-signature, with an ambassador as co-signer
 - Enhances security and community oversight of funds

-### Regular Database Updates 📊
-- Game database regularly uploaded for full transparency
-- Community can verify fund management and game statistics

 ### Community-Driven Decisions 🗳️
 - Aiming to establish a strong community decision-making process
-- Players have a voice in the game's future development and direction
+- Players have a voice in the game's future development and direction joins us on Discord!

 Experience the fusion of BlockDAG technology and strategic management in KasLand.
 Optimize your single plot, contribute to community energy production, and earn zkaspa in this exciting, transparent, and community-driven blockchain-based game!